 and over all the power of the enemy, and nothing shall hurt you.

-"Serpents and scorpions" is bible speak for demonic forces and Jesus tells us that He
+"Serpents and scorpions" is bible talk for demonic forces and Jesus tells us that He

 has given us back the authority over them, on the earth, and over all living things on